-These risks are typically linked with weather related events: flooding, high winds, severe storms, tornado, hurricane, fire, high winds, snowstorms, and ice storms.
+These risks are typically linked with weather-related events: flooding, high winds, severe storms, tornado, hurricanes, fires, high winds, snowstorms, and ice storms.

 Risk / Threat

-These risks are typically linked with the man-made type of events: Bomb threats, vandalism, terrorism, civil disorder, sabotage, hazardous waste, work stoppage (internal/external), and computer crime.
+These risks are typically linked with man-made types of events: Bomb threats, vandalism, terrorism, civil disorder, sabotage, hazardous waste, work stoppage (internal/external), and computer crime.

 Risk / Threat